pmndrs/react-three-fiber/api.md

 #### Using 3rd-party objects declaratively

 The `extend` function extends three-fibers catalogue of JSX elements.
+Much like any primitive, components added to the catalog via `extend` are expected to use camel casing.

 ```jsx
 import { extend } from 'react-three-fiber'